zluudg/edm/README.md

 # dtm: dnstap(ir) minimiser
 ## About
-Tool for reading dnstap data, pseudonymizing IP addresses and outputting minimised output data.
+Tool for reading dnstap data, pseudonymising IP addresses and outputting minimised output data.

 Currently expects to read dnstap from a unix socket and writes out parquet files for the collected information.